Origins of Viruses: Hypotheses and Theories

 1. Coevolution Hypothesis

-Also called the bubble theory, the coevolution hypothesis presents a scenario before the emergence of life forms.
-More specifically, at the beginning of life, pieces of genetic information capable of self-replication called replicons existed alongside a food source such as a hot spring or hydrothermal vents.
+The coevolution hypothesis or the bubble theory presents a scenario before the emergence of life forms.
+Specifically, at the beginning of life, pieces of genetic information capable of self-replication called replicons existed alongside a food source like hot spring or hydrothermal vents.

-The food source also gave rise to lipid-like molecules that could self-assemble into vesicles that, in turn, could enclose or envelope replicons.
-Replicons close to the food source thrive, but those farther away, they depended on resources inside the vesicles.
+Note that this food source also gave rise to lipid-like molecules that could self-assemble into vesicles that, in turn, could enclose or envelope replicons.
+Replicons close to the food source thrive, but those farther away from the source, they depended on resources inside the vesicles.

-Henceforth, there were two paths of development for replicons due to evolutionary pressure: merging with a vesicle, which eventually gave rise to cells, and entering the vesicle to use its resources until depletion, which gave rise to viruses.
+Henceforth, there were two paths of development for replicons due to evolutionary pressure.
+The first was merging with a vesicle, which eventually gave rise to cells, and The second involved entering the vesicle to use its resources until depletion, which gave rise to viruses.

 2. Chimeric-Origin Hypothesis